-Effective upon contract ratification all active employees will be able to select an optional high deductible plan (medical and prescription only) as an additional lower cost option for group health.
+All active employees will be able to select an optional high deductible plan (medical and prescription only) as an additional lower cost option for group health.
 The City will contribute a flat rate monthly amount, limited to the amount of the City's contribution toward the "Base Plan" for the high deductible plan.
 Retirees are not eligible for the high deductible plan.